okiess/blog/src/pages/articles/2018-03-04---How-to-secure-wallet-private-keys/index.md

 Before you start archiving wallets create your own process that you follow everytime.
 Create a document or note what that process contaings.
 Make sure to follow each step for every wallet/coin that you archive.
 Every wallet needs to be reproducable even in 5 or 10 years from now.
 Think longterm!

 * Use a unique and generated password for each wallet (encryption passwords).
-I use [Masterpassword App](http://masterpasswordapp.com/) which doesn't need to be synced.
+I use [Masterpassword App](http://masterpasswordapp.com/) which doesn't need to be synced and doesn't store any passwords on disk.
 I archive the Masterpassword key I use for the wallet.
 I don't archive the password itself, just the key to get the password back.

+* Choosing a good master password/passphrase is critical.
+Never persist your Masterpassword App passphrase anywhere.
+Every other wallet password is derived from the Masterpassword app.
+Only persist the Masterpassword App entry key, never the password itself.
+	* For example: The monero wallet password has the Masterpassword App Key _monero-wallet_.
+When you create your secure note in KeePassXC you only reference the _monero-wallet_ key, not the resulting password itself.
+	* Create a copy of the Masterpassword app on the USB stick too

 * Buy two or more USB sticks from the same manifacturer that have a high quality (at least 16GB in size)
 	* Create an encrypted filesystem on the USB stick before first use